 INFP and ENFP

 With any two personality types as similar as INFP and ENFP, a relationship can be made to work with a little effort.
 After all, their views on life can be very similar.
-They get along very well individually, but in a social setting, the INFP may be irritated by the ENFP, who on their part will have trouble understanding why.
-INFP and ENFP are most compatible when both understand that they need to make compromises to accommodate their partner, and this will be met with gratitude on both ends.
+They get along very well individually, but in a social setting, the INFP may be irritated by the ENFP, who, on their part, will have trouble understanding why.
+INFP and ENFP are most compatible when both know that they need to make compromises to accommodate their partner, and this will be met with gratitude on both ends.